Part of the CQO Guide to AI Evals See the full roadmap: AI Quality Assurance and Model Evaluation.

 Synthetic Amplification (The Code)

-import openai # The prompt that turns content into test cases GENERATION_PROMPT = """ You are an expert QA Engineer.
-Given the following context from a technical document, generate a complex user question and the correct answer based ONLY on this text.
-Context: {context_chunk} Output Format: Question: [Insert Question] Ground_Truth: [Insert Answer] """ def generate_synthetic_data(context_chunk): response = client.chat.completions.create( model="gpt-4o", messages=[{"role": "user", "content": GENERATION_PROMPT.format(context_chunk=context_chunk)}] ) return response.choices[0].message.content
+import asyncio from openai import AsyncOpenAI import json client = AsyncOpenAI() # The prompt forces structured output based on the provided context GENERATION_PROMPT = """ You are an expert QA Automation Engineer.
+Given the following context from an internal technical document, generate THREE diverse user questions (one simple, one complex reasoning, one conversational) and the correct Ground Truth answers based ONLY on this text.
+Context: {context_chunk} Respond STRICTLY with valid JSON in the following format: { "test_cases": [ { "type": "simple|complex|conversational", "question": "...", "ground_truth": "..." } ] } """ async def generate_synthetic_data(context_chunk): response = await client.chat.completions.create( model="gpt-4o", response_format={ "type": "json_object" }, messages=[{"role": "user", "content": GENERATION_PROMPT.format(context_chunk=context_chunk)}] ) return json.loads(response.choices[0].message.content)

 03

-The "Curator-in-the-Loop"
+The "Curator-in-the-Loop" Verification

-Next Steps: Running the Evals
+Next Steps: Automating the Evals

 Frequently Asked Questions